mbezjak/napalm/README.md

     PATH="$PATH:$FOO_HOME/bin"

 ### How to install napalm plugin
-Two ways.
 Put it in either of these directories

   * NAPALM_USER_HOME/plugins
   * NAPALM_HOME/plugins